Dawinz/learn-and-earn/README.md

 # Learn & Earn - Complete Learning Platform

 A comprehensive learning platform that rewards users with real money for completing educational content.
-Built with Flutter (mobile), Node.js/Express (backend), and React (admin panel).
+Built with Flutter (mobile) and Node.js/Express (backend).

 ## 🎯 Project Overview